Ellicott City Granodiorite: Description

-Hopson reported the chemical composition (by %) of the Elicott City Granodiorite from two locations.
+Hopson reported the chemical composition (by %) of the Ellicott City Granodiorite from two locations.
 H7-A is on River Road, 0.3 miles east of the Patapsco River Bridge, Ellicott City, and H18-1A is on U.S. Route 29, 200 yards south of U.S. Route 40.

 Early quarrying

 The 1898 account of Edward B. Mathews of the Maryland Geological Survey of the quarries at Ellicott City begins with a statement that there were two quarries; one on either side of the Patapsco River.
 The rock on the eastern, or Baltimore County, side is "a fine grained mass, with a decided foliation or gneissic structure," while the rock on the western, or Howard County side, is "more uniform and granitic."
-The text also refers to the figure of the polished slab on the left: "Here it also has a porphyritic structure in consequence of the development of large flesh-colored crystals of feldspar which are disseminated somewhat irregularly through the rock, as shown in (the figure)."
+The text also refers to the figure of the polished slab on the right: "Here it also has a porphyritic structure in consequence of the development of large flesh-colored crystals of feldspar which are disseminated somewhat irregularly through the rock, as shown in (the figure)."

 Mathews continued with a description of their historical importance:

 Mathews described recent (c.
 1872-1898) operations at the quarries: